 Skills for a growing economy

-Our aim is to create a more conducive environment for attracting skills, enabling companies to invest in South Africa and supplying the skills that the economy needs.
+Our aim is to create a more conducive environment for attracting skills and enabling companies to invest in South Africa.

 - Funding to place 168 000 beneficiaries in short-skills programmes